 The iPhone 7, while good in its hay day, is now pretty old.
 It’ll still work OK, but if you’re after a cheaper iPhone you are 100% better off going the reconditioned route via Gazelle – you can get iPhone 8 and iPhone X handsets for 40% less than from Apple.

-But just how are the two phones different?
 For a full breakdown on how they compare, read on for our full comparison of the iPhone 7 and iPhone XS…

 iPhone XS vs iPhone 7: A Full Comparison…

-Here’s the specs for the iPhone XS:
+Here are the specs for the iPhone XS:

 - Display: 5.8-inch OLED display with a 2436×1125-pixel resolution at 458ppi